-The disaggregated GETS methodology is applied and equations 3a and 3b are estimated separately for each country and each type of retail fuel by using ordinary least squares (OLS) and the non-linear least squares methods (NLLS)6.
-The OLS and NLLS estimates are compared and giving similar results.
-We thus present here NLLS estimates and OLSs' are available from the authors upon request.
-In order to enhance readability and to conserve space we report here only the main parameters of interest from the GETS regression in tables 1-4 below.
+The disaggregated ECM methodology is applied and equations 3a and 3b are estimated separately for each country and each type of retail fuel by using the non-linear least squares method.
+In order to enhance readability and to conserve space we report below, in tables 1-4, only the main parameters of interest from the disaggregated ECM Model.

 5.1.
-Speed of Adjustment Estimates and the Degree of Pass-Through Completeness in the short and long-term
+Speed of Adjustment Estimates and the Degree of Pass-Through Completeness in the short and longterm